Vigils in central Kentucky honor lives lost to police brutality

-LEXINGTON, Ky.
-(WKYT) - Central Kentucky is not only holding protests in support of black lives, but many across the region are also holding vigils in honor of the victims of police brutality we've lost throughout the years.
+Central Kentucky is not only holding protests in support of black lives, but many across the region are also holding vigils in honor of the victims of police brutality we've lost throughout the years.

 "It's very emotional, very emotional, and just knowing the lives that were taken without justice, thinking about the families that are grieving right now." said recent high school graduate Troy Posey.